E-mail Me, feed back appreciated.

 x = 0.2146

-Any closer than this and the dog will still be able to catch us.
+Any closer than this to the center (ie x being smaller,) and the dog will still be able to catch us, we need to start with a value of x greater than 0.2146.
 Now how do we get the dog on the opposite side?
-Well if we run in circles around the centre clearly if we are close enough then the dog will not be able to keep up.
+Well if we run in circles around the centre clearly if we are close enough to the center then the dog will not be able to keep up.
 Consider if i am at a distance of x = 0.1 and running in a circle, the dog will not be able to match my position on the outside of the circle.
 Infact if I am running in a circle of x < 0.25 the dog will not be able to keep up (remember the dog runs 4 times my speed.)
 So we pretty much have it.

 The strategy is to run in a circle of 0.2146R < radius < 0.25R until the dog is on the opposite side then make for the fence like the clappers.